LewisJEllis/awesome-lua/readme.md

 - Corona
   - [Coronium.io](http://coronium.io/) - Simple cloud platform supporting analytics, data objects, user management, and more.
 - LÖVE
+  - [awesome-love2d](https://github.com/JanWerder/awesome-love2d) - A list like this one, but focused on game dev and the LÖVE platform.
   - [lurker](https://github.com/rxi/lurker) - Shortens the iteration cycle by auto-swapping changed Lua files in a running LÖVE project.
   - [HUMP](http://vrld.github.io/hump) - A set of lightweight helpers for LÖVE; a game-oriented utility belt.
 - MOAI